ShyLee873/sl-take-home-w/README.md

 - Invalid order: reject without requeue
 - Unexpected worker exit: NACK and requeue

-The consumer uses a prefetch cound of `1`, which matches the current single-worker design and keeps processing simple.
+The consumer uses a prefetch count of `1`, which matches the current single-worker design and keeps processing simple.

 ## OrderWorker